Evangeliary: Manuscript Evangeliaria and the text of the New Testament

 Manuscript Evangeliaria have little importance for the critic of the Gospel text.
 At the time when the various Gospel passages began to be collected in book form for use in liturgical reunions, the various families of the Gospel text and its translations were already in existence; and those Evangeliaria simply reproduce the particular text favoured by the Church which compiled it.

 They have even exercised an unfortunate influence on the more recent manuscripts of the Gospels; certain additions of a liturgical nature (e.g., in illo tempore; dixit Dominus) which were set at the beginning or end of a reading, have found their way into the text itself.
 But in the official text of the Vulgate, and in modern editions of the Greek text, owing to the labours of bible scholars like Tischendorf, Westcott and Hort, these liturgical glosses are very rare.
 There is one example in the Vulgate text: Luke, vii, 31 (ait autem Dominus).

-Evangeliaria and liturgy
+Liturgy

-It is especially from a liturgical point of view that the study of Evangeliaria is interesting.
-The general method of Greek Evangeliaria is uniform: the first part contains the Gospels of the Sundays beginning with Easter; the second part gives the Gospels for the festivals of the saints beginning with 1 September.
+Greek Evangeliaria are consistently organized in two parts, the first containing Sunday Gospels beginning with Easter, the second containing Gospels for saints' days beginning with 1 September.
+Western Evangeliaria vary more in format, due to the differences of usage in different rites.

-In the Churches of the West the distribution of the Gospel pericopes was more divergent because of the various rites.
-And the ceremonial followed in the reading of the Gospel presents many differences of usage between one church and another, which it would be too long to treat of here.